sevvalmehder/Simple-Operating-System/README.md

 # Virtual Operating System

-This repository is a homeworks of lecture Operating Systems.
+This repository is a homeworks of Operating Systems Class.
 This Virtual OS runs Intel8080 CPU emulator and execute specific system calls.

+## Some Notes
+* All version of procest include added&changed files.
+Program must be compiled with the given files(.cpp files) in the first version.
+* Handled system calls and debug mode explanations are in the readme file of relevant version.

 ### Requirements
 * Intel8080